 Currently the Department has been functioning with units viz., Long Term Fertilizer Experiments (LTFE) unit, Soil Test Crop Response (STCR) unit, Radio Isotopes (RIL) unit, Remote Sensing and GIS unit, Soil Physics Laboratory, 15N Research Laboratory, Under Graduate (UG) Teaching unit, Post Graduate (M.Sc (Ag) &PhD) Teaching and Research unit.

-assess the quality of water in rivers, tanks and underground sources for
+- To assess the quality of surface and underground water sources for the irrigation purpose